 Bottom Line (As in, Don’t Bare Yours)

 Anyway, bottom line: If you pee sitting down and you spend a lot of time outdoors, you’re gonna dig these hiking pants.
 Probably more than you think you will.
 They aren’t a budget-friendly item, but they may just be your only go-to outdoor pants from now on.
+Plus, the brand puts on epic sales from time to time.

 They are comfortable, feature-rich, functional, durable, super high quality, and, uh, did I mention you don’t have to pull down your pants to pee?
 ‘Nough said, am I right?
 Totally worth the price.